 Police detectives must complete a few years as a patrol officer before being eligible to take a written examination that qualifies them to become detectives.
 Having a criminal justice degree may help you earn a higher salary as an officer, and may give you a competitive advantage when applying for detective and other promotions.

-According to the U.S. Bureau of Labor Statistics (BLS), there were 119,400 criminal investigators and police detectives in the U.S. in 2010, and most of them worked for local police departments and the federal government.
+According to the U.S. Bureau of Labor Statistics (BLS), there were110,900 criminal investigators and detectives in the U.S. in 2016, and that number is projected to grow by 5% through 2026.
 The BLS predicts that job opportunities in most local police departments will be good, but there will be a lot of competition for police jobs in state and federal agencies.
-The BLS also reports that in 2010 the median annual salary for detectives and criminal investigators in the U.S. was $68,820.
+The BLS also reports that in 2017 the median annual salary for detectives and criminal investigators in the U.S. was $62,960.